dj0nny/Drupal7-entity-field-query/README.md

 Drupal's Web Site: (https://www.drupal.org)

+For testing the APIs, I'll use this web site http://drupalapis.altervista.org/

 ### Views ###

 The term __View__ in Drupal displays all elemnts that matched with filtres.
 You can build a view with a specific module, or using the EntityFieldQuery API.